kawla95/nc-news/README.md

-The Front-End of a News App
+# The Front-End of a News App

 The hosted version of the app is available at: https://newsandviews.netlify.app

 This app is reddit-style app where users can read, post, comment and vote on articles.

-To run the application locally
+## To run the application locally

-Click code on the top right of this page and copy the URL for this repository Open your terminal and then type:
+- Click code on the top right of this page and copy the URL for this repository
+- Open your terminal and then type.
-$ git clone {paste the URL of this repository} - this will clone it.
+- `$ git clone {paste the URL of this repository}`.
+This will clone it.
-Navigate (using the cd command) into the new folder and type: $ npm install - This installs the required dependencies.
+- Navigate (using the `cd` command) into the new folder and type. `$ npm install` This installs the required dependencies.
-Finally, to run the React project type $ npm start.
+- Finally, to run the React project type `$ npm start`.

-Users are able to:
+### Users are able to:

-view a list of all articles
+- view a list of all articles
-view a page for each topic with a list of related articles. view an individual article. view an individual article's comments. vote on an article and immediately see the change. post a new comment to an existing article (as a default logged in user. e.g. 'jessjelly'). sort articles by:
+- view a page for each topic with a list of related articles.
+- view an individual article.
+- view an individual article's comments.
+- vote on an article and immediately see the change.
+- post a new comment to an existing article (as a default logged in user. e.g. 'jessjelly').
+- sort articles by:

-- date created
+  date created
-- comment_count
+  comment_count
-- votes
+  votes
-- delete user's own comments (as a default logged in user. e.g. 'jessjelly').
+  delete user's own comments (as a default logged in user. e.g.'jessjelly').

 Error-handling:
 Users cannot post a comment if the form is not filled in.

-Additional User Stories
+## Additional User Stories

-Viewers can:
+#### Viewers can:

 - use the site on a mobile without sacrificing style or functionality.
 - follow the readme instructions to easily run the project locally.